 As the National Partnerships Coordinator on the International Observe the Moon Night Coordinating Committee, Grace fosters collaborations with organizations from around the country.
 She is an Science Engagement Specialist at the Lunar and Planetary Institute in Houston, where she strives to support scientists, educators, and learners of all ages as they explore the wonders of Earth and space science.

 Sanlyn Buxner leads the evaluation team for International Observe the Moon Night.
 She is a research scientist and education and communication specialist at the Planetary Science Institute in Tucson, AZ.
 She works on several NASA and NSF funded projects in Earth and Space Science.
 Her work explores how teachers, students, and the general public engages in astronomy and planetary science topics.

-Emily Joseph is a member of the evaluation team for International Observe the Moon Night.
-She is a research assistant at the Planetary Science Institute in Tucson, AZ where she works on several different kinds of projects - both planetary research and education.
+Emily Joseph is a Research Specialist at the University of Arizona Lunar and Planetary Lab in Tucson, AZ where she works on several different kinds of projects - both planetary research and education.